 Arbitration in Serbia

 The tribunal consists of arbitrators chosen by the parties or appointed by the institution that administers the proceedings.
-The corner stone of a successful arbitration lays in the independence and impartiality of arbitrators appointed to settle a dispute, providing a guarantee that the arbitral award would be an unbiased one.
+The cornerstone of a successful arbitration lies in the independence and impartiality of arbitrators appointed to settle a dispute.
+Independent and impartial arbitrators provide a guarantee that the arbitral award will be unbiased and based on law.

-Despite the fact that any individual with full legal and business capacity (regardless of age, gender, profession or nationality) can act as an arbitrator, the parties choose members of the arbitral tribunal based on the knowledge, expertise and previous experience in arbitration of the persons chosen.
+Any individual with full legal and business capacity (regardless of age, gender, profession or nationality) can act as an arbitrator.
+The parties are free to choose members of the arbitral tribunal based on their knowledge, expertise and previous experience in arbitration.

-The competence of the arbitral tribunal to decide over a legal dispute between the parties is defined by the arbitration agreement.
-A legal issue that was entrusted to the arbitral tribunal can no longer be sbumitted to national courts, as the parties opted to go to arbitration in order to settle their dispute.
+The jurisdiction of the arbitral tribunal to decide a legal dispute between the parties is based upon an arbitration agreement.
+A legal issue that was entrusted to the arbitral tribunal can no longer be submitted to national courts, as the parties opted to go to arbitration in order to settle their dispute.

-Moreover, unlike court decisions, arbitral awards rendered by tribunals seated in Serbia can be fully enforced in almost all the countries in the world having in mind that Serbia is a state party to the New York Convention on Recognition and Enforcement of Foreign Arbitral Awards that was signed and ratified by 149 states.
+Unlike court decisions, arbitral awards rendered by tribunals seated in Serbia are enforceable in almost any jurisdiction in the world thanks to the fact that Serbia is a state party to the New York Convention on Recognition and Enforcement of Foreign Arbitral Awards that was signed and ratified by more than 160 states.